Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 ### 03_dpctn_diabetes_diagnosis_dates
 Looks at potential quality issues around diagnosis dates (diabetes codes in year of birth) and determines diagnosis date for patients in the cohort (earliest of diabetes code, high HbA1c or script for glucose-lowering medication).
 Also looks at implications of using diabetes codes only to determine diagnosis dates.

-Patients with diabetes type 'gestational then type 2' or 'other' (as per flowchart above) were excluded (are later analysed in script 04_dpctn_diabetes_type_over_time) as they may have changes in their diagnosed type of diabetes over time.
+Patients with diabetes type 'other' (as per flowchart above) were excluded (are later analysed in script 04_dpctn_diabetes_type_over_time) as they may have changes in their diagnosed type of diabetes over time.
 For the remaining cohort, diagnosis date is determined as the earliest diabetes code, high HbA1c or script for glucose-lowering medication.

 To investigate data quality issues, date of diagnosis by calendar year relative to year of birth was analysed: